-The Postsecondary Enrollment Options (PSEO) program is a Minnesota State program allowing high school students to enroll in courses at local cooperating colleges and universities.
-Through the program, students do not have to pay for college tuition, textbooks, or support services, and cooperating postsecondary institutions receive partial expense reimbursement from the State of Minnesota.
+The Postsecondary Enrollment Options (PSEO) program is a Minnesota program allowing high school students to enroll in courses at local cooperating colleges and universities.
+Through the program, students do not have to pay for college tuition, textbooks, or support services, and cooperating postsecondary institutions receive partial expense reimbursement from the Minnesota Department of Education.

 Each year, Bethel admits a limited number of high school seniors through the PSEO program.
 PSEO students enrolled at Bethel must follow the policies and guidelines outlined below until graduating from high school.
-Bethel does not necessarily seek state reimbursement for all courses that PSEO students are taking.
+Bethel does not necessarily seek state reimbursement for all courses that PSEO students take.

 PSEO students are assigned an academic advisor in the department of a major in which they may be interested.
+If they have not identified a major they are interested in, they will be assigned an advisor who works with Exploratory students.
 While Bethel works with students and their high school counselors to ensure that courses taken at Bethel meet high school graduation requirements, responsibility for completing those requirements rests on the student.